jfkusin/jfkusin.github.io/_posts/2024-08-20-DNA-matching-via-powershell.md

 author: Julian Kusin
 ---

-## Reads in a sequence length to compare two random DNA sequences and shows you where they match according to AT/GC pairs
+## Supply a string length to compare two random DNA sequences
+### Shows you where they match according to AT/GC pairs

 ```powershell
 [int]$seqLength = Read-Host "Enter the length of the DNA sequences: "
 [array]$nuctides = "A", "C", "T", "G"